-Average five year Mortgage Spread for the
+Period Average Five Year Mortgage Spread for the Period

-Period Period

 2006 1.12%

 2007 1.50%

 2008 2.68%

-2009 1.76%

-2010 1.75%

-2011 1.76%

-2012 1.92%

-2013 1.75%
+2009 - 2013 1.79%

 2014 1.57%

 2015 1.87%

+2016 1.76%

 The table shows an average spread of 1.12% in 2006.
 With the credit crisis, this spread ballooned to as high as 3.46% in 2008.
-Between 2009 and 2011, liquidity issues at financial institutions diminished and the competition for mortgages increased such that spreads remained consistently higher than pre-crisis levels.
-In mid-2011, the United States credit rating was downgraded and interest rates fell significantly, accounting for wider mortgage spreads in 2012 which tightened again in 2013.
+Between 2009 and 2013, liquidity issues at financial institutions diminished and the competition for mortgages increased such that spreads remained consistently higher than pre-crisis levels.
 In 2014, more competitive pressures took mortgage rates lower and compressed mortgage spreads to 2007 levels.
-To begin 2015, mortgage spreads quickly widened as a slowdown in economic growth and the Bank of Canada rate cut reduced bond yields dramatically.
-This trend continued through to the end of the year as economic indicators continued to decline such that as at December 31, 2015, the spread widened to 1.87%.
+In 2015, mortgage spreads quickly widened as a slowdown in economic growth and the Bank of Canada rate cut reduced bond yields dramatically.
 While funding spreads have also moved out, spreads are wide enough to support the Company's securitization program.
-In 2015, the Company originated and renewed for securitization purposes approximately \$6.7 billion of single-family mortgages and \$1.7 billion of multi-unit residential mortgages in order to take advantage of these spreads.
-In 2015, the Company securitized through NHA-MBS approximately \$2.0 billion of floating rate single-family mortgages, \$3.7 billion of fixed rate single-family mortgages and \$0.6 billion of fixed rate multi-unit residential mortgages.
+This trend continued into 2016, as optimism about the economy was mixed such that spreads remained at levels in excess of 1.8% until the third quarter when increased competition tightened spreads even further.
+In 2016, the Company originated and renewed for securitization purposes approximately \$6.9 billion of single-family mortgages and \$0.8 million of multi-unit residential mortgages.
+In the year, the Company securitized through NHA-MBS approximately \$4.5 billion of single-family mortgages and \$0.5 billion of multi-unit residential mortgages.